From Vision to Action: Setting SMART Goals for Middle School CTE

 How to Co-Create Goals That Stick

 Goal setting should not be a top-down process.
-Just like with vision, goals become more meaningful and sustainable when they’re created collaboratively.
-Bring together your leadership team—teachers, counselors, administrators, families, students, and industry partners—and guide them through reflective dialogue.
+Just like vision, goals become more meaningful and sustainable when they are created collaboratively.
+Bring together a leadership team that includes teachers, counselors, administrators, families, students, and community or industry partners, and guide them through reflective dialogue.

-• What do we want students to experience before they leave 8th grade?
+What do we want students to experience before they leave eighth grade?

 Use a planning tool or worksheet to structure the conversation.
-Encourage the team to write goals that are ambitious but achievable, with clear benchmarks for success.
+Encourage the team to write goals that are ambitious yet achievable, with clear benchmarks for success.

 Examples of CTE-Aligned SMART Goals